 Rape is defined as sexual intercourse that is forced on a person without his or her permission.
-It may involve physical force, the threat of force, or it may be done against someone who is unable to give consent.
+It may involve physical force or the threat of force.
+It may also be done against someone who is unable to give consent.

-Sexual intercourse may be vaginal, anal, or oral, and may involve the use of a body part or an object.
+Sexual intercourse may be vaginal, anal, or oral.
+It may involve the use of a body part or an object.

-According to most estimates, 80 - 90% of rapes are not reported to police.
-Current trends project that 1 in 3 American women will be sexually assaulted at some point during their lives.
+Most estimates say that 80 - 90% of rapes are not reported to police.
+Current trends project that 1 in 3 American women will be sexually assaulted at some point during their life.

 The typical rape victim is a 16- to 24-year-old woman.
 Anyone, however -- man or woman, adult or child -- can be the victim of rape.
 In most cases, the victim knows the rapist.

 Date rape occurs when someone forces another person they are dating or spending time with to have sex.
 Date rape may involve the use of drugs such as flunitrazepam (Rohypnol).

 The best response when being attacked will depend on the victim, the attacker, and the situation.